Forget the Egg Whites Eat the EGG YOLKS

 Cholesterol - A Misunderstood Nutrient

 The notion that eggs increase the risk of heart disease has led many people to reduce their egg consumption.
-This belief is largely based on the idea that eating eggs negatively affects blood cholesterol levels due to their high dietary cholesterol content.
+This belief is primarily based on the idea that eating eggs negatively affects blood cholesterol levels due to their high dietary cholesterol content.

 However, recent research suggests a different perspective.
 For instance, a study published in the American Journal of Clinical Nutrition found no significant link between egg consumption and cardiovascular diseases or mortality rates.
-In fact, individuals on low-carb diets who consumed three eggs per day experienced improved health markers.

 Biotin Deficiency - A Potential Hair Loss Trigger

 Cooking eggs reduces the binding ability of avidin, making it safe to consume cooked egg whites without risking symptoms of biotin deficiency, including hair loss and skin problems.
-Therefore, when preparing your breakfast, it is advisable to cook both the yolk and white thoroughly.

 Choosing Your Eggs Wisely